inflearn logo

 Beginners interested in UX

-Non-majors who want to transition to UX
+Non-majors who want to transition into UX

 • Those who want to deepen their understanding of UX through case studies

-Those dreaming of a UX career abroad
+Those who dream of working in UX abroad

-• Those considering UX-related employment in Korea
+• Those who are considering employment in the domestic UX field

 The features of this course are